-What re the HRA types?
-HRAs, or health reimbursement arrangements, have been around for a few decades, but they’ve really gained traction over the last few years as more and more employers are looking for an alternative to expensive, “one size fits all” group insurance plans for their employees.
+What are the HRA types?
+HRAs, health reimbursement arrangements, or HRA accounts, have been around for a few decades, but they’ve really gained traction over the last few years as more and more employers are looking for an alternative to expensive, “one size fits all” group insurance plans for their employees.
 There are a few different HRA types, and this post will serve as a good introduction to them.

 What is an HRA?